 Isolation times start from the start of your positive test date only if you remain asymptomatic throughout the isolation period.
-If you initiate isolation from your test date and then you subsequently develop symptoms, your 10 day isolation time restarts from the first day of symptoms.
-For either scenario, you must also be free of fever (without using fever-reducing medication) for at least 24 hours AND symptoms must be improving to end isolation.
+If you initiate isolation from your test date and then you subsequently develop symptoms, your 5-day isolation and 5-day masking period time restarts from the first day of symptoms.
+If symptoms develop, you must also be free of fever (without using fever-reducing medication) for at least 24 hours AND symptoms must be improving to end isolation.

 “As much as possible, stay in a specific room and away from other people and pets in your home.
 If possible, you should use a separate bathroom.
 If you need to be around other people or animals in or outside of the home, wear a mask.
 Tell your close contacts that they may have been exposed to COVID-19.
 An infected person can spread COVID-19 starting 48 hours (or 2 days) before the person has any symptoms or tests positive.
 By letting your close contacts know they may have been exposed to COVID-19, you are helping to protect everyone.” -CDC